 On March 5, 2018, another federal judge in Maryland ruled that the Trump Administration has the authority to rescind DACA.
 However, the two injunctions from the California and New York cases remain in effect nationwide despite this Maryland decision.
-This means that, as of this writing, the Maryland decision should not affect the ability to apply for DACA renewal.
+As of this writing, the Maryland decision should not affect the ability to apply for DACA renewal.